RedpointGames/.github/profile/README.md

 # Redpoint Games on GitHub

-All of our open source work is available on our [GitLab instance](https://src.redpoint.games/).

-We do have a few projects mirrored to GitHub, but we do not accept pull requests on GitHub.
-The mirrors provided here are mostly for archival purposes.

-If you would like to contribute to any of our open source projects, [view the contribution guide](https://src.redpoint.games/redpointgames/contributing).
+GitHub hosts our open source projects that we accept pull requests for.
+By submitting a pull request to one of our repositories on GitHub, you agree that you're licensing your code under an MIT license.

+For open source software that we do not currently accept contributions for, please refer to our [GitLab instance](https://src.redpoint.games/) instead.